+Where to apply?

+- Multiple Pls you would consider working for at each school

+- You can ask directly if they will have funding/will take a student

+- Is the PI retiring/taking a sabbatical?

+- Applying to multiple schools: remember time and application/transcript fees

+- Consider what makes a "top" school

+- Not really such a thing as a "safety" school

+- Location

 - Metropolitan or rural?
 Big or small school?
 Big or small department?

 - Outside obligations

 - Family/friends

-- Lifestyles

-- What is the department culture?
-Hours expected to work?
+- Lifestyles, department culture?

-- Multiple PIs you would consider working for at each school

-- You can ask directly if they will have funding/will take a student

-- o Is the PI retiring/taking a sabbatical?

-- Applying to multiple schools: remember time and application/transcript fees)

-- Consider what makes a "top" school

-- No such thing as a "safety" school